- 1 Dome2rect v1.4 – November 18, 2015

 I created the following example .bat scripts to show what is possible:

-Converts a fisheye frame to a rectilinear image.
+Converts a an angular fisheye image to a cylindrical image.

-Converts a latitude/longitude (equirectangular) frame to a fulldome image.
+Converts a latitude/longitude (equirectangular) image to a fulldome image.

-Converts a latitude/longitude (equirectangular) frame to a rectilinear image.
+Converts a latitude/longitude (equirectangular) image to a rectilinear image.

 Simple playback program to view the image output.
 This tool uses ffmpeg’s playback tool.